aryakghosal/aryakghosal/README.md

 - :speech_balloon: Ask me about **SQL & Power BI**

-- :earth_asia: All of my projects are available here at [GitHub](https://github.com/aryakghosal?tab=repositories)
+- :rocket: All of my projects are available here on [GitHub](https://github.com/aryakghosal?tab=repositories)

 <br>